Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 ## Objectives

 This sample aims to demonstrate the use of Synapse Serverless Pools with Delta Lake files including the automation towards the CI initial deployment of the necessary artifacts and the automation of the dynamic views creation on top of the delta lake files based on a json configuration file.
 A second and related objective is to demonstrates how to implement CLS (Column Level Security) on the delta tables using the previously created views.
-Finally, the sample also aims to demonstrate how to approach and execute on data retention requirements at the partition level or at a particular data/time field.
+Finally, the sample also aims to demonstrate how to approach and execute on data retention requirements at the partition level or at the level of a particular data/time field.

 ## Key Learnings